-Complaints should be addressed to the Dean of Student Services, who has been designated to coordinate disability services for students.
+Complaints should be addressed to the Dean of Student Success and Academic Development, who has been designated to coordinate disability services for students.

 - 1. A complaint should be filed in writing, contain the name and address of the person filing it, and briefly describe the alleged violation of the regulations. - 2.
 A complaint should be filed within 30 calendar days after the complainant becomes aware of the alleged violation. - 3.
 An investigation, as may be appropriate, shall follow the filing of a complaint.
-The investigation shall be informal but thorough and afford all interested persons and their representatives, if any, an opportunity to submit evidence relevant to the complaint.
+The investigation shall be informal but thorough and afford all interested persons and their representatives, if any, an opportunity to submit evidence relevant to the complaint. - 4.
+A written determination as to the validity of the complaint and a description of the resolution, if any, shall be issued and forwarded to the complainant no later than 10 calendar days after its filing. - 5.
+The complainant can request a reconsideration of the case in instances of dissatisfaction with the resolution.
+The request for reconsideration should be made to the Dean of Student Success and Academic Development within 10 calendar days.